ts-graphviz/ts-graphviz.github.io/blog/2024-05-24-openssf-works/index.md

 ![](./slides/1.png)

-Hello, I’m Yuki Yamazaki, also known as kamiazya on GitHub and Twitter.
+Hello, I’m Yuki Yamazaki, also known as kamiazya on GitHub and X(Twitter).
 I work at iRidge, Inc., where I develop, maintain, and operate a mobile application development support kit (SaaS + SDK).

 ![](./slides/2.png)